cs3157-borowski/recitations/recitation_6/file-io.md

 ### FILE Pointers

 `FILE`  is a typedef'ed structure in  `stdio.h`.
 Whenever you use it, you'll use a  `FILE *`  though because you'll always be getting a value back from/passing it to common file operating functions.
-Why a pointer?
-Because these functions will modify the internal values of the  `FILE`  value.
-So while you could copy them because it's a struct and C would be fine with passing it by value, things like your place in the file would not be maintained.
 A  `FILE *`  is given as an  _opaque type_, meaning you should never be accessing it's internals directly.

 ### File Descriptors